webplatform/docs/css/properties/flex-direction/index.md

 |Description=The flex container's main axis has the same orientation as the inline axis of the current writing mode.
 The main-start and main-end directions are equivalent to the start and end directions, respectively, of the current writing mode.
 }}{{CSS Property Value
 |Data Type=row-reverse
-|Description=Same as ‘row’, except the main-start and main-end directions are swapped.
+|Description=Same as 'row', except the main-start and main-end directions are swapped.
 }}{{CSS Property Value
 |Data Type=column
 |Description=The flex container's main axis has the same orientation as the block axis of the current writing mode.
 The main-start and main-end directions are equivalent to the before/head and after/foot directions, respectively, of the current writing mode.
 }}{{CSS Property Value
 |Data Type=column-reverse
-|Description=Same as ‘column’, except the main-start and main-end directions are swapped.
+|Description=Same as 'column', except the main-start and main-end directions are swapped.
 }}
 }}
 {{Examples_Section